bejolo018/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+-cpu.py
+-ls8.py
-* Write a short 3-10-word description of what each file does.
+* Write a short 3-10-word description of what each file does. cpu.py: The instructions ls8.py: What executes the instructions
 * Note what has been implemented, and what hasn't.
+Instructions and examples, project goals need to be implemented
 * Read this whole file.
 * Skim the spec.